• Skip to main content

 Testing the physical characteristics of your soil:

 For the home gardener, determining the texture of your soil will likely provide enough information to make appropriate plant choices.
 Soil texture is defined by the proportion of sand, silt, and clay particles that are present.
 Soil with high sand content will feel gritty, while a clay soil will be smoother.
 The texture of a soil indicates its ability to drain water, allow air flow, and hold nutrients.
-To measure the texture of your soil, try the ribbon test or the jar method.
+To measure the texture of your soil, try the ribbon test or the shake test.

 Other tests of physical characteristics include examining soil color, infiltration (the ability for water to move through the soil), and bulk density (a measurement of how compacted the soil is).